johnnykwwang/Annex-K3-Build-Log/README.md

 # Annex-K3-Build-Log
-A personal build log of Annex K3 printer.
+A personal build log of the Annex K3 printer.

-## Preface
+## Preface & Disclaimer
 This is a personal build log of the [Annex K3](https://github.com/Annex-Engineering/Gasherbrum-K3) printer.
 At the time of this writing, [K3 is at RC1 stage](https://github.com/Annex-Engineering/Gasherbrum-K3/releases/tag/R1RC1).
 It is very likely that some components or parts of the build already changed.
-Therefore, this should not be considered as a build guide.
+This should not be considered as a build guide.
+Please refer to the e-drawing and the K3 repo for more up-to-date info.

 However, I will try to document every detail during the build.
-This means from sourcing, printing parts, component preparation, building, wiring, and so on.
-I will also point out any questions & doubts I have during the process.
+From sourcing, printing parts, component preparation, building, wiring, and so on.
+I will also point out any modifications I made to the printer.
+As all DIY printesr, this machine would likely not going to be a "stock" machine.

 ## Table of Content